mobxjs/mobx/docs/refguide/modifiers.md

-# modifiers for makeReactive
+# modifiers for observable

-By default, `makeReactive` recursively makes all the values of plain objects and arrays recursively reactive.
+By default, `observable` recursively makes all the values of plain objects and arrays recursively observable.
 Besides that it automatically converts functions without arguments into reactive views or derived properties.
 For all other types of values just a reference is stored.
 In general, this should just do what you need, but if you want you can override the default behavior using _modifiers_.